Relief from Pain

 When you’re in pain, nothing else seems to matter.
-Our integrative approach to pain management will work to eliminate your pain, increase your range of motion and function, and get you back to enjoying life.
+Our integrative approach to pain management will work to eliminate your pain, increase your function, and get you back to the life you love.

 What sets us apart

-At Well Balanced, we go straight to the cause of your symptoms and use our integrated, multi-practitioner approach.
-We start with a full assessment of your condition and then work out a treatment plan that may include a number of different modalities.
+At Well Balanced we go straight to the root cause of your symptoms by using our integrated, multi-modality approach.
+We start with a full body assessment of your condition and review your full health history, then develop a treatment plan to help you manage your pain as quickly as possible.

-Take back pain, as an example.
-Western care may advocate for pharmaceutical forms of pain management such as daily medication, or an injection directly in the muscle for pain relief.
-The results are great, but what happens when that shot wears off or you stop taking your pain pills?
+Let’s talk about back pain, as an example.
+Western care may advocate for pharmaceutical forms of pain management such as daily medication, or an injection directly in the muscle.
+The results can be great for the short term, but what happens when that shot wears off?
+Or you stop taking your pain pills?
 It is very likely the pain will return, and could be much worse because the root cause has not been identified and treated.

-The newest research shows that collaborative care between multidisciplinary practitioners in an integrated setting gives the best possible patient care and produces optimal results in alleviating pain in the least amount of time.
+Research shows that collaborative care between multidisciplinary practitioners gives the best possible patient care by reducing pain in the least amount of time.

-This is why it is the Well Balanced mission to treat patients with an integrative approach that is designed to find the cause, not just the site, of your pain.
+This is why it is the Well Balanced mission to treat patients with an integrative approach that is designed to find and treat the cause of your pain.

-Acupuncture, like chiropractic, acupuncture works with the nerve pathways of the body.
+Acupuncture, like chiropractic, works with the nerve pathways of the body.
 In addition to treating the nerves along the spine, acupuncture treats muscle tension that is caused by overuse or injury.
 There is a link between the spine, muscles and nervous system that acupuncture treats effectively due to its internal influence on the body.

-Qi, energy and blood flow become stuck due to tight muscles and blocked neural pathways.
-Acupuncture restores the pathways and normal function muscles, joints and organs, offering relief of symptoms by resetting the body’s nervous system, increasing blood flow, and regulating hormone levels.
+Acupuncture restores the pathways and normal function in muscles, joints and organs, offering relief of symptoms by resetting the body’s nervous system, increasing blood flow, and regulating hormone levels.

 Manual therapy (massage therapy)